Mendocino AVA

 about this subregion

-Mendocino AVA, situated in the northern reaches of California, unfolds as an environmentally diverse and pristine viticultural paradise.
+Mendocino AVA, situated in the northern reaches of California, within the United States, unfolds as an environmentally diverse and pristine viticultural paradise.
 Spanning over 2.4 million acres (971,245 hectares) and making it one of the largest wine-producing counties in the state, the region boasts an intriguing contrast: merely 17,470 acres (7,070 hectares), or roughly 0.8% of the total county area, is dedicated to wine grapes.
 This limited cultivation, amidst a vast expanse of wilderness, results in vineyards that harmoniously coexist with untouched forests, meandering rivers, and rugged coastlines.

 The climate in Mendocino is marked by a balance of cool marine influences from the Pacific and warmer inland temperatures.
 This diurnal swing, combined with varied soils, crafts microclimates conducive to a spectrum of grape varieties.
 Among them, Chardonnay, Pinot Noir, Cabernet Sauvignon, and Zinfandel stand out as regional stars, each echoing the uniqueness of their terroir in their flavor profiles.